reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

-# Moto Waves Maxx Audio FX Magisk Module
+# Moto Waves G 5G Plus Maxx Audio FX Magisk Module

 ## Descriptions
 An equalizer ported from [Motorola Moto G 5G Plus](https://git.rip/dumps/motorola/nairo) (nairo) for any Android 9 and 10 arm64-v8a and armeabi-v7a devices.